 I haven’t tapped any of the adrenaline-fired Ski, Climb, Camp, Float, Fly adventures just beyond the edges of this city where I safely abide.
 I get nervous just biking down the paved trail that winds through scrub trees along the highway for fear of startling a bear.
 I don’t forage, shoot, or fish.

-Alaska Girls Kick Ass – it’s all: I AM AWESOME CAUSE I’VE GOT IDENTITY CREDENTIALS.
+Alaska Girls Kick Ass – it’s all: I AM AWESOME CAUSE I’VE GOT IDENTITY CRED.
 But what exactly are those Ass Kicking credentials?
 I pump my own gas in zero degree temps.
 I shop in grocery stores with empty shelves because that item or this did not come in on the ship this week.
 I pay too much for a cucumber in the summer and Amazon prime delivers a few days later than I wish it would.
 I mostly stay on the beaten path and look like a camera-toting tourist year round.
 Not exactly ass kicking awesome.

 And yet – I stand outside my door and breathe cool air coming off the ocean.
 Mountains rise to fill my view in every direction.
 Colors across the landscape turn brilliant orange gold and red almost before my eyes.
 It’s fall in Alaska.
 Geese fly formations overhead and the swans will soon stop by as they wend their migratory way.
 Snow will come and bears will sleep.
 Moose will meander and munch through my yard once more.